OUR HISTORY

 2014

-PRADOREY starts its second wine revolution, with true to terroir wines and an intense commitment to innovation.
+PRADOREY begins its second oenological revolution, with wines that remain true to their terroir and a strong commitment to innovation

 2016